-- Wash the area with soap and water.
+- Gently wash the area with soap and water.

-- Apply a cool compress.
-Use a cloth dampened with cold water or filled with ice.
+- Apply a cloth dampened with cold water or filled with ice to the area of the bite or sting for 10 to 20 minutes.
 This helps reduce pain and swelling.

 When to seek emergency care

-- Difficulty breathing
+- Trouble breathing

-- Dizziness, faintness or confusion
+- Dizziness, fainting or unconsciousness

-- Nausea, cramps or vomiting
+- Nausea, vomiting or diarrhea

 Take these actions immediately while waiting for medical help:

-- If the person says he or she needs to use an autoinjector, ask whether you should help inject the medication.
-This is usually done by pressing the autoinjector against the person's thigh and holding it in place for several seconds.
+- Ask whether the injured person is carrying an epinephrine autoinjector (EpiPen, Auvi-Q, others).
+Ask whether you should help inject the medication.
+This is usually done by pressing the autoinjector against the thigh and holding it in place for several seconds.

 - Loosen tight clothing and cover the person with a blanket.
-Don't give him or her anything to drink.

 ErrorEmail field is required